-The Company is in the process of upgrading its equipment at its California Lab to efficiently supply NanoWeb® samples.
-The Company has entered into a collaboration agreement with Crossover Solutions Inc. to commercialize the NanoWeb®-enabled products and applications for the automotive industry.
+In the last 6 months, the Company has been ordering and upgrading its equipment at its California facility to efficiently supply NanoWeb® samples in larger volumes.
+The Company has entered into a collaboration agreement with Crossover Solutions Inc. to commercialize the NanoWeb®-enabled products and applications for the automotive industry with ADI Technologies to help secure contracts with the US Department of Defense.

-During Q2 2020, the Company recorded development revenue of Nil (Q2-2019 - 80,959) (H1-2020 - 250,506 and H1-2019 - 95,637) from its lithography technology.
+During Q3-2020, the Company recorded development revenue of \$40,017 (2019 - \$34,776) (For nine months ended September 30, 2020 - \$290,523 and 2019 - \$130,412) from its lithography technology.